tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 A Projection is deriving a specific state by replaying a sequence of relevant events.

-In other words, it's the result of reading and transforming events into a model.
+In other words, it's reading and transforming events into a model built for a specific need.

 Projections are typically used for the [read models](../glossary.md#read-model).